Incoming Freshman FAQs

 Sexual misconduct (including invasion of privacy) has no place on our campus.
 UC Berkeley has policies in place to prohibit sexual misconduct and to hold violators accountable, which can include expulsion.
 There are a variety of ways to report misconduct, some of which involve the police.
 The Center for Student Conduct reviews any reports and if a student is found responsible, they can face campus punishment based on the severity of the misconduct.
 Their office website can provide specifics on that process.

-Yes, waitlisted admitted students will receive a housing offer, IF you complete the housing application by your Submit of Intent to Register (SIR) deadline and indicate “any room, any location” as one of your preferences.
-Housing priority can be jeopardized if you do not meet your individual SIR deadline.
+Yes, waitlisted admitted students will receive a housing offer, IF you complete the housing application by accepting your offer of admissions by your deadline and indicating “any room, any location” as one of your housing preferences.
+Housing priority can be jeopardized if you do not accept your offer of admissions by your deadline.
 Please check MAP@Berkeley for more information.

 No. All payments for housing (application fee and advance payment) must be made online.
-You should apply for housing and pay your application fee online, the day after submitting your SIR.
+You should apply for housing and pay your application fee online, the day after accepting your offer of Admissions.
 Some students will have an Application Fee waiver.

 Most Cal Housing contracts are for the entire academic year.
 Students who wish to cancel their housing contracts must complete a Housing Contract Cancellation Request form.
 Requests to cancel housing are based on whether or not a replacement can be found to assume responsibility for the contract, or if the student withdraws from the University.
 (A “replacement” is defined by the housing office as a currently enrolled student of the same gender who does not have a contract with the housing office and would be able to assume financial responsibility for the contract.)
 Students are still financially responsible for their contracts until a replacement can be found and/or cancellation is approved.
 For the best chances of getting a replacement for spring semester, students who want to cancel at the end of fall semester should submit their Cancellation Requests by early October.